 2. Thou shalt empower thy leaders to make decisions, and support them

-Decentralize decision-making, because unless leaders at the operational level are allowed to make key decisions affecting their processes and KPIs; you will fail to gain their ownership and buy-in.
+Decentralize decision-making.
+Unless you allow leaders at the operational level to make key decisions affecting their processes and KPIs; you will fail to gain their ownership and buy-in.

 Centralized decision-making just DOES NOT work in large transformation initiatives.
 This creates a bottleneck within fast paced programs where tasks are often measured in minutes.
 And, the age-old adage of “time is money”, is ever-present when you are paying for experts to advise and implement.